 But you can also get the virus by sharing personal items, such as toothbrushes or eating utensils, with someone who has an active EBV infection.
 EBV can also be spread through blood and semen.

-You can start spreading EBV to others as soon as you contract it.
-This means you can pass it on to others before you even start to have symptoms of an active infection.
+EBV can start spreading to others as soon as you contract it.
+This means you can pass it on before you even start to have symptoms of an active infection.

 Potential EBV infections are often diagnosed without any testing.
 However, blood tests can detect the presence of antibodies associated with EBV.

 One of these is known as the monospot test.
-However, the Centers for Disease Control it for general use because the results aren’t always accurate.
+However, the Centers for Disease Control and Prevention

 In addition to the monospot test, there are other blood tests for more specific antibodies to EBV, including:

-A healthcare provider will take these results and other factors into account, including a person’s overall health and any underlying health conditions, to make a diagnosis.
+A doctor will take these results and other factors into account, including a person’s overall health and any underlying health conditions, to make a diagnosis.